schipholgroup/takeoff/docs/environment.md

 # How Takeoff works with DTAP environments

 Schiphol Takeoff deploys your application to any environment on your cloud.
-Your CI provider pulls the Schiphol Takeoff image from dockerhub [link].
-Schiphol Takeoff then determines the state of your git branch and will decide where the deployment should go.
+Your CI provider pulls the Schiphol Takeoff image from [dockerhub](https://hub.docker.com/r/schipholhub/takeoff).
+Takeoff determines the state of your git repository (i.e. what branch your commit is on) and will decide where the deployment should go.

 ![ci-envs](/assets/images/ci-envs.png)